-Which organizations does GRI 13 apply to? .3 What was the process to develop GRI 13? .3 When will GRI 13 come into effect? .3 As an agriculture, aquaculture or fishing organization, do I need to use any GRI Standards other than GRI 13 ?
-If I am still using the Universal Standards 2016, am I required to use GRI 13? .4 Why were the agriculture, aquaculture and fishing sectors prioritized for a Standard? .4 Why are the three sectors - agriculture, aquaculture and fishing - covered by the same Sector Standard? .4 Why is the project scope confined to upstream production? .5 How is GRI 13 different from other initiatives in agriculture, aquaculture and fishing? .5 Is the Standard applicable to individuals, small farms, fishing vessels? .5 Can small enterprises use the GRI 13?
-6 Does GRI 13 align with other relevant instruments and guidance for the agriculture, aquaculture and fishing sectors?
-Is GRI 13 available in other languages?
-6 Can an organization report on positive impacts using GRI 13?
-6 How does GRI 13 takes into account the ongoing work to update GRI 304: Biodiversity 2016? .7
+Useful links 1.
+Which organizations does GRI 13 apply to?
+2. What was the process to develop GRI 13 ?
+3. When will GRI 13 come into effect?4 4.
+As an agriculture, aquaculture or fishing organization, do I need to use any GRI Standards other than GRI 13 ?4 5.
+If I am still using the Universal Standards 2016, am I required to use GRI 13?
+6. Why were the agriculture, aquaculture and fishing sectors prioritized for a Standard?5 7.
+Why are the three sectors - agriculture, aquaculture and fishing - covered by the same Sector Standard?
+8. Why is the project scope confined to upstream production?
+9. How is GRI 13 different from other initiatives in agriculture, aquaculture and fishing?6 10.
+Is the Standard applicable to individuals, small farms, fishing vessels?7 11.
+Can small enterprises use the GRI 13 ?7 12.
+Does GRI 13 align with other relevant instruments and guidance for the agriculture, aquaculture and fishing sectors?
+13. Does GRI 13 align with SASB Standards?
+14. Is GRI 13 available in other languages?9 15.
+Can an organization report on positive impacts using GRI 13 ?9 16.
+How does GRI 13 takes into account the ongoing work to update GRI 304: Biodiversity 2016?9 17.
+How does GRI 13 work with Global Food Safety Initiative (GFSI) standards?10 18.
+Does GRI 13 address regenerative practices?10 19.
+How does the Standard consider the fertilizer sector?10 20.
+Does the Standard require organizations to reduce or minimize use of chemicals in the supply chain?
+10 21.
+How does the Standard address the issue of illegal, unreported, and unregulated (IUU) and traceability of seafood?